ZoomInfo

 Start by mapping out the buying committee at each target account.
 Identify the VP who controls budget, the director who evaluates solutions, and the manager who will use your product daily.
 Build a custom message for each persona that addresses their specific concerns.

-Choosing an agency requires looking past their marketing claims and evaluating what actually matters.
-Use these criteria to compare options.
+Choosing an outbound service requires looking past their marketing claims and evaluating what actually matters.
+Use these criteria to compare options:

-Industry experience: Ask whether they've sold to your buyer persona before.
-Agencies that understand your market can write better messaging and handle objections.
-Request case studies from companies selling to similar decision-makers.
+• Industry experience: Ask whether they've sold to your buyer persona before and request case studies from companies selling to similar decision-makers

-Reporting transparency: You need visibility into activity and outcomes, not just meetings booked.
-Ask to see sample reports.
-Good agencies show you how many prospects they contacted, email open and reply rates, call connect rates, and meeting show rates.
-Agencies that only report on booked meetings are hiding poor performance upstream.
+• Reporting transparency: Good agencies show prospects contacted, email open and reply rates, call connect rates, and meeting show rates, not just booked meetings

-Data sourcing: Find out where they get contact information.
-If they're scraping LinkedIn or using unverified databases, expect high bounce rates and wasted rep time.
-Agencies using verified data providers like ZoomInfo will have better connect rates and fewer bad contacts.
+• Data sourcing: Agencies using verified data providers like ZoomInfo will have better connect rates and fewer bad contacts than those scraping LinkedIn or using unverified databases

-Qualification criteria: Define what makes someone sales-ready before the agency starts booking meetings.
-Otherwise, you'll waste time on calls with people who don't have budget, authority, or need.
-Align on qualification criteria upfront and include it in your service agreement.
+• Qualification criteria: Define what makes someone sales-ready before the agency starts booking meetings and include it in your service agreement

-Pricing model: Agencies price in three ways: per lead, per meeting, or monthly retainer.
-Per-meeting pricing aligns incentives but can encourage quantity over quality.
-Retainers give you more control but shift performance risk to you.
-Hybrid models that combine a base retainer with per-meeting bonuses often work best.
+• Pricing model: Agencies price per lead, per meeting, or monthly retainer; hybrid models combining a base retainer with per-meeting bonuses often work best

-Ramp time: Ask how quickly they can start generating pipeline.
-Good agencies can launch within two to four weeks.
-Longer ramp times usually mean they're still figuring out your market or building out their team.
+• Ramp time: Good agencies launch within two to four weeks; longer ramp times signal they're still figuring out your market

 Bad contact data kills your outbound program before it starts.
 When email addresses bounce and phone numbers are disconnected, your reps waste time on dead ends instead of talking to prospects.

 The math is simple.
 If your contact accuracy is low, your connect rates drop.
 Lower connect rates mean fewer conversations.
 Fewer conversations mean less pipeline.
-Every downstream metric depends on starting with good data.
+Every downstream metric in the outbound lead generation process depends on starting with good data.

 How ZoomInfo powers outbound lead generation